ctorgalson/bhjekyll/_posts/2014-11-02-passwordless-ssh.markdown

 This is a teriffic side benefit.
 As development has moved away from the use of FTP, we really don't do as many manual file transfers as we used to.
-However it's still necessary to transfer a tarball or database dump from a development machine to some remote server.
+However it's still sometimes necessary to transfer a tarball, database dump, or other file from a development machine to some remote server.

 The safe way to do this is to use SCP.
 Happily, our passwordless SSH setup works directly with SCP.
 Using our above example we can transfer a file up or down